 Project 4: Therapeutic Mechanisms of Co-Targeting of EGFR and Src Family Kinases

-Jennifer R. Grandis, MD, Project Leader
+Jennifer R. Grandis, MD, FACS, Project Leader

 Ann Marie Egloff, PhD, Co-Investigator

-Projects 2 and 3 have explored the roles of STAT3 and an epidermal growth factor receptor (EGFR)-specific immune response, respectively, in the response of head and neck squamous cell carcinoma SCCHN to cetuximab therapy.
+Projects 2 and 3 explore the roles of STAT3 and an epidermal growth factor receptor (EGFR)-specific immune response, respectively, in the response of head and neck squamous cell carcinoma SCCHN to cetuximab therapy.
 This project investigates what therapeutic benefits lie in co-targeting of oncogenic pathways that are activated in the setting of EGFR blockade in conjunction with cetuximab administration.

 This project was derived from earlier research focused on elucidating interactions between G-protein-coupled receptors (GPCR) and EGFR in SCCHN, with the long-term goal of designing a clinical trial combining EGFR and GPCR inhibitors for head and neck cancer patients.
 Earlier research demonstrated the critical role of Src family kinases (SFK) in GPCR-induced EGFR activation, and, in the absence of a pan-GPCR inhibitor for clinical use, the investigators have elected to refocus this project on co-targeting of SFK and EGFR.